How to Remove Your Info from FastPeopleSearch | The Discoverability Company

 How long does FastPeopleSearch keep my information out of search results after I opt out?

 FastPeopleSearch typically processes removal requests within 24 to 48 hours, but Google's index is a separate system.
 A cached version of your listing can still appear in Google search results for days or weeks after the page itself is gone.
 Google's own crawl cycle means stale results sometimes linger for 30 to 90 days.
-If a cached result is embarrassing or urgent, you can submit a URL removal request through Google Search Console to accelerate the process, though approval is not guaranteed for third-party pages.
+If a cached result is embarrassing or urgent, you can submit a URL removal request through Google Search Console to accelerate the process, though Google makes the final call on third-party pages.

 Ready to take control of your online presence?